phero-hq/website/docs/using-phero/context-and-middleware.md

 import someDB from "some-db-library"

 function logMiddleware(
-  params: PheroParams, // not used in this middleware
   context: PheroContext, // not used in this middleware
   next: NextFunction, // not used in this middleware ): User {